Andereoo/TkinterWeb/docs/source/compatibility.rst

 **JavaScript:**

-* Javascript only partly supported at the moment.
+* JavaScript partly supported at the moment.
 See :doc:`javascript` for more information.

+  * To use JavaScript, :py:mod:`PythonMonkey`  must be installed.

 * It is also possible for the user to connect a JavaScript interpreter and then manipulate the document through Python.
 See :doc:`javascript` and :doc:`dom` for more information.

 **Images:**

 * TkinterWeb supports nearly 50 different image types through :py:mod:`PIL`.
-However, in order to load Scalable Vector Graphic images:

-  * :py:mod:`PyCairo` or :py:mod:`PyGObject` must be installed.
-  * Either :py:mod:`Rsvg`, :py:mod:`PyGObject`, or :py:mod:`CairoSVG` must also be installed.
+  * To load Scalable Vector Graphic images, :py:mod:`PyCairo` or :py:mod:`PyGObject` must be installed and either :py:mod:`Rsvg`, :py:mod:`PyGObject`, or :py:mod:`CairoSVG` must also be installed.

 * Without these packages, TkinterWeb will still function properly, but SVG files will not be shown.